 Ruby Ruth (“Call me ‘Roo’”) had a heart of gold, but she was just as mean as she could be to all those displaced Yankees we worked with in Florida.
-She liked me because, as she once put it, “You’re country folk like me.”
+She liked me because, as she once put it, “You’re just tryin’ to do right and make a place for yourself.”
 She even claimed to have relatives in Tupelo, but I think she just said that because she knew I was homesick all the time.
-Hell, the only reason she knew about Tupelo was because of Elvis.

 Roo told me she worked in a truck stop in Geneva County, Alabama during the Sixties, and if they knew you well enough, and you ordered something “to go”, you’d pay five dollars more, and they’d slip you a bottle of whiskey under the counter before you left.
 They also made what they called ham and egg pie that most of their customers would order to eat by themselves.
 Roo often made these for us to share on our lunch, which we took around two in the afternoon when we’d had a busy day.
-I’ve fancied it up a little bit with the cheddar cheese (she used American), and she’d fuss at me for that.
+I’ve fancied it up a little bit with the cheddar cheese (she used American slices), parsley, and green onions.
+She’d fuss at me for that.

 8 large eggs